 28 December: Els Enfarinats, Ibi in Alicante

 This day-long Els Enfarinats festival is a mix of carnival and anarchy which dates back around 200 years.
 It’s part of the celebrations around the Day of the Innocents.
-A group of Els Enfarinats (Flour Men) dressed in mock military uniforms take control of the town, make satirical speeches (often against local politicians and businessmen), impose laws and have a huge battle with eggs, flours, and firecrackers.
+A group of Els Enfarinats (Flour Men) dressed in mock military uniforms take control of the town, make satirical speeches (often against local politicians and businessmen), impose laws, in addition to a huge battle with eggs, flours, and firecrackers.